 In this post, we will take a look at the best line to use for crankbaits in the majority of cases, and we will also explain instances where other line types might be your best option.

 Crankbaits are a popular lure choice for a very wide range of species all over the world.
-Bass fishing, walleye fishing, musky fishing, pike fishing, you name it.
+Bass fishing, walleye fishing, musky fishing, pike fishing, you name it (see here for our favorite crankbaits).
 While the type of fishing may dictate the type of line you fish with, there is a particular line that will rise above the rest for most species.

 Line choice for crankbaits: mono, fluoro, or braid?